informatics-isi-edu/atlas-d2k-docs/docs/_docs/misc/Bulk-Upload-with-DERIVA-Client-Tools.md

 ### 4.3.
 Log out

-Authentication tokens expire after 30 minutes of activity but if you want to log out explicitly, click the "Logout" button at the top of the window.
+Authentication tokens expire after 30 minutes of inactivity but if you want to log out explicitly, click the "Logout" button at the top of the window.

 ## 5. Using the `deriva-upload-cli` command on a remote server